solana-mobile/dapp-publishing/publishing-spec/SPEC.md

-## dApp Store NFT Overview - v0.2.6
+## dApp Store NFT Specification - v0.2.6

 The following is documentation of the NFT & JSON metadata specification for the dApp store.

+## Technical Overview

-In general, Publisher, App, and release details are minted as standard Metaplex NFTs with additional metadata specified that will be utilized by the Solana dApp store.
+In general, publisher, app, and release details are minted as standard Metaplex NFTs with additional metadata specified that will be utilized by the Solana dApp store.

-This data ideally should not be created manually.
-Instead, please see the publishing tooling documentation for a more automated workflow.
+- Publisher NFTs are Metaplex Certified Collection (MCC) NFTs that have can have many "apps" associated with them.
+- App NFTs are _also_ MCC NFTs that can have many "releases" associated with them.
+- Releases are immutable Metaplex NFTs that can only be issued once per-version.
+Any new releases must be re-issued as a new NFT.

+### Clarifications & Comments

+In general, the schema of these JSON files have moved away from using Metaplex NFT JSON fields and instead puts most of the dApp store-relevant data into an `extensions` region.
+These NFTs only need minimal existing wallet support, which this scheme enables.

+Fields left in to fulfill the Metaplex spec are suffixed with `[Metaplex compatibility]` in the sample data below.

 ## Release NFT JSON

+The release NFT [json schema](https://json-schema.org/) formatted file can be viewed [here](https://github.com/solana-mobile/dapp-publishing/blob/main/packages/core/src/schemas/releaseJsonMetadata.json).
+It is not particularly human-readable.

-The following is a JSON file for a dApp NFT release with readable sample data filled in.
+The following is a readable example instance with sample data filled in:

 ```json
 {